← All guides·Candidate Guide·7 min read

 The NFA written tests

-The three NFA tests — Working with Numbers, Understanding Information, and Situational Awareness — take a combined total of approximately 1 hour 55 minutes of active testing time, plus briefing and transition time between tests.
+The four NFA assessments — Working with Numbers, Understanding Information, and Situational Awareness — take a combined total of approximately 1 hour 55 minutes of active testing time, plus briefing and transition time between tests.
 They are typically sat consecutively with short breaks in between.

 You will be given a question booklet and an answer sheet, or may sit the tests online on a computer depending on the service.
 Read the instructions on the answer sheet carefully before you start.
 If the tests are paper-based, make sure you understand how to mark your answers — a mis-marked answer sheet can cost you points that have nothing to do with your actual ability.